mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 31 October 2025

-- The average temperature today is 15.23˚C,
+- The average temperature today is 15.55˚C,
 - With highs of 16.1˚C and lows of 14.6˚C,
-- It may feel like 14.98˚C with light rain
+- It may feel like 15.3˚C with scattered clouds
-- The wind speed is 8.23m/s and visibility is 10000m
+- The wind speed is 7.72m/s and visibility is 10000m
-- The pressure is 996hPa and humidity is 83%
+- The pressure is 996hPa and humidity is 82%
 - The sun will rise at 07:01 and set at 16:42

 <!-- weather_marker ends -->